Portuguese Idioms for Learners: 50 Common Portuguese Expressions

 Literal translation: “so the English can see it”

 This idiom came about when Brazilian slave owners were supposed to set their slaves free after Brazil was recognized by Great Britain.
-Brazil passed a law stating their intentions to follow through but didn’t always do so.
+Brazil passed a law stating its intentions to follow through but didn’t always do so.

 Thus, the idiom para inglês ver, or “so the English can see it” was born.
 It’s used to mean “only for appearances” or “to show off.”